 4. Special Cleaner

-Instead of using your daily detergent, you can find a special cleaner specifically manufactured for AC coil cleaning.
-To use the cleaner, simply spray it on the coils, and you will see foam building up.
+Instead of using your daily detergent, you can find a special cleaner manufactured for AC coil cleaning.
+To use the cleaner, spray it on the coils, and you will see foam building up.
 The foam will bind the dirt and drain itself away.
 For harder-to-remove dirt, you can reapply the spray foam.

 5. Heavy-Duty Cleaner